-Candidates are advised to begin pre-test procedures with enough time.
-Please ensure you have downloaded the ACER test app to your computer prior to your sitting time.
+Test takers are advised to allow enough time for pre-test procedures.
+Make sure you have downloaded the ACER Test App to your computer before your sitting time.

 Items needed for your test session